menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

   * Rules to determine when an IP address is considered as being in use

-Single sign-on
+Authentication
 ^^^^^^^^^^^^^^^
+Configure authentication methods, including single sign-on, LDAP integration, and external login providers.

-When activated, users do not have to authenticate when logging in through the Management Console or the Command Line Interface.
-For more information about Single sign-on, see :ref:`external_auth`.
+When **single sign-on** is activated, users do not have to authenticate when logging in through the Management Console or the Command Line Interface.
+For more information about Single sign-on, see :ref:`external-auth`.

 Save comments
 ^^^^^^^^^^^^^^^